 For instance, if you’re running an online clothing store, you could have categories like kids, women, and men.

 You could further classify them, such as everyday wear, sportswear, formal attire, etc.

 Not only do categories make navigating your online store easier for customers, but it also helps when you want to run offers for a particular product category.

 E.g., if you’d like to run a promotion for sportswear, you could direct your ads to a URL such as

 To add categories, head over to Products > Categories.

 Enter your category name and click on Add new category.

-You can repeat this process for all the categories you’d like to create.
+You can repeat this process for all the categories you want to create.

-Once you are done, head over to Products > Add New.
+Once you are done, head over to Products > Adds New.

 As you scroll down, you’ll notice the product data section.